data-mesh-training/day-1/README.md

 * select *data-mesh-training/day-1* from the *Repository* drop down
 * click on the exercise1.ipynb

+It is possible that when executing a cell for the first time, Colab warns you that "This notebook was not authored by Google".
+Please click on *Run anyway* if you want to proceed.

 As part of the notebook you will then clone the remaining repository which contains scripts you will be working with (/scripts), as well as solution files for post training reflection (/solutions).